WeR-stats/workshop-setup_cloud_machine_data_science/README.md

     - in the `HOSTNAME` textbox enter `@`
     - in the `WILL DIRECT TO` textbox choose the server to associate with that
     - finally click `Create Record`
-  - repeat the last two steps after entering `www`  in the `HOSTNAME` textbox
+  - repeat the last two steps after entering the string `www`  in the `HOSTNAME` textbox

 Now you should simply wait from a few seconds to a few hours, depending on how fast the global sytem will update your changes, and if you head to [http://hostname]() you should see the same content as [http://ip_address]().
 Currently, though, the only content you can check is the *Webmin* service, but we'll soon add lots of bells and whistles!